mdw771/adorym/notes.md

 ## 2022.10.13

 CG works, I think that means complex numbers as a whole work now.
 The line-search was changed based on the following links [[1](https://www.manopt.org/tutorial.html#manifolds), [2](https://math.stackexchange.com/questions/2449067/difference-between-grassmann-and-stiefel-manifolds), [3](https://github.com/pymanopt/pymanopt/blob/master/pymanopt/optimizers/conjugate_gradient.py#L286), [4](https://github.com/pymanopt/pymanopt/blob/master/pymanopt/manifolds/grassmann.py#L183)], with the idea that the mathematicians know what they're doing.

+## 2022.10.27

+Tested pytorch with the three descent algorithms, see 2022-07-07_group_meeting.pptx CG and GD match almost perfectly when there is probe optimization, their objects actually match perfectly, and the rest are very close.
+Adam has the largest differences.
+Autograd has some differences - not sure if i should change those or not, or just switch to JAX

+I imagine most of the differences come from the difference in how the gradient is computed between autograd and pytorch